MezMerrit/AU-School-Handwriting-Fonts/README.md

 Date          | Description
 ------------- | -------------
 Jan 10        | Initial commit
-Jun 18        | First release
+Apr 10        | Submitted designs for all precursive sets Jun 18        | First release
+Jun 20        | Reset initial font sizes to 11pt

+* Refer to each font's ReadMe for further updates.

 - - - -